-BT’s ‘Cloud of Clouds’ vision is based on a new generation of cloud services that allow large organisations around the world to connect easily and securely to the applications and the data they need, independently of where they are hosted.
-BT’s global network is connected to more than 200 data centres, including 48 BT-owned and operated data centres.
+BT’s ‘Cloud of Clouds’ vision is based on a new generation of cloud services that allow large organizations around the world to connect easily and securely to the applications and the data they need, independently of where they are hosted.
+BT’s global network is connected to more than 200 data centers, including 48 BT-owned and operated data centers.

-Organisations look to the cloud to help them manage and access the vast amounts of valuable data they hold, including the crucial customer data at the core of their business.
-Our vision for a ‘Cloud of Clouds’ makes it easier for organisations to embrace the cloud by providing direct, secure and high performance connectivity to the applications hosted in the cloud.
-Salesforce is an organisation born of the cloud – a true pioneer of the technology – so this is an important milestone in the delivery of our vision.”
+organizations look to the cloud to help them manage and access the vast amounts of valuable data they hold, including the crucial customer data at the core of their business.
+Our vision for a ‘Cloud of Clouds’ makes it easier for organizations to embrace the cloud by providing direct, secure and high performance connectivity to the applications hosted in the cloud.
+Salesforce is an organizations born of the cloud – a true pioneer of the technology – so this is an important milestone in the delivery of our vision.”